SamuelRicardoDS/todolist/README.md

 # this repository was my first project in react

-This project was bootstrapped with [Create React App] I used this comand to make a folder where i created a to do list.
+This project was bootstrapped with [Create React App] I used this comand to make a folder where i created a to do list for an orcestra project (junior company where I currently develop).

 ## Available Scripts